Reducing youth crime

 The government is taking the following measures to prevent young offenders from re-offending:

 Personalised approachEvery young person is different and deserves support that is specifically tailored to them.
 For example, an aggressive person can be ordered to attend a course to learn how to cope with and control aggression.
-The Offending Behaviour Programmes Accreditation Committee reviews the courses to determine whether they have actually had the desired effect.
+The Offending Behaviour Programmes Accreditation Committee (in Dutch) reviews the courses to determine whether they have actually had the desired effect.

 Training and education programmesWhen a young person is released from young offenders’ institution, he or she needs to reintegrate into society by attending school or university, or finding a job.
 The training and education programmes provided at the end of the custodial period are intended to help them prepare for this.